 It can be sometimes hard to distinguish the difference between rising damp and other damp issues such as condensation and penetrating damp.

 If left untreated, a small rising damp issue could turn into a real headache.
-Find out more about the range of rising damp treatments that are carried out by Timberwise.
+Find out more about what rising damp treatments can be used by contacting our team at Timberwise.